LucasDelfino92/morrowindsharp/setup.md

 ![Screenshot](pictures/In-game.png)

+> ℹ️ **Disable MGE in-game** essentially enables "purist mode".
+All graphical enhancements, including shaders and the distant land features, will be disabled.
+However, MWSE will remain enabled, which is crucial to run some of the latest and most advanced mods.
+Feel free to enable this option if you are looking for a purist visual setup.
+You will still be able to enable basic visual features such as resolution changes, antialiasing, anisotropic filtering, and VSync in the **Graphics** tab.

 > ⚠️ You may be tempted to enable **High detail actor shadows (buggy)**.
 As the name says, they are buggy and can be very taxing on your framerate.
 I don't recommend them.

 ### Config tab